jacob-dietle/SAMS-License/Source Available Commercial Safe License (SACS) version 1.0 .md

-Source Available Modifiable Software License (SAMS) version 1.0
+Source Available Commercial Safe License (SACS) version 1.0

-This Source Available Modifiable Software License version 1.0 (this “Agreement”) sets forth the terms on which [AUTHOR] makes available certain software (the “Software”).
+This Source Available Commercial Safe License version 1.0 (this “Agreement”) sets forth the terms on which [AUTHOR] makes available certain software (the “Software”).
 By installing, downloading, accessing, using, or distributing the Software, you agree to the terms of this Agreement.
 If you do not agree to such terms, you must not use the Software.

 If you are receiving the Software on behalf of a legal entity, you represent and warrant that you have the actual authority to agree to the terms and conditions of this Agreement on behalf of such entity.
 “Licensee” means you, an individual, or the entity on whose behalf you are receiving the Software.